osgi/osgi.enroute.site/_trains/300-assignments.md

 ---
-title: The OSGi IoT Trains Assignments
+title: Assignments
 layout: book
-summary: The assignments: Train or Track Manager
+summary: How do the assignments
 ---

 The contest has two possible categories for submissions.
 You either write a Train Manager or a Track Manager.
 That said, we do enjoy other submissions as well.